MicrosoftDocs/openapi-docs/OpenAPI/kiota/backing-store.md

 ### Event subscription

-In certain scenarios you need your application to be notified when data changes happen, whether it is to refresh the user interface or to synchronize the data with another data store.
+In certain scenarios, you need your application to be notified when data changes happen.
+For instance, to refresh the user interface or to synchronize the data with another data store.

 The backing store also enables these scenarios through a subscription mechanism.